 - Attend the VCCS Student Leadership Conference

-- Maintain at least a 2.5 GPA each semester
+- Maintain an acceptable GPA each semester

 - Maintain enrollment of at least 6 credits during fall and spring semesters

 Ambassador Job Responsibilities: